Jack-Coutts/Basic_Dice_Game/README.md

 ## Unit Tests

-Unit tests are an essential part of this project, ensuring the correctness and reliability of the dice game code.
+Unit tests are an additional part of this project, ensuring the correctness and reliability of the dice game code.
 They are automated tests that verify the behavior of individual units or components of the code in isolation.

 ### What are Unit Tests?